 - Two letters of recommendation from academic or professional references

-Successful candidates generally have an undergraduate and accounting GPA of at least 3.0 and a GMAT score of at least 520 (including scoring at the 30th percentile or above on both the quantitative and verbal sections and at least a 4 on the Analytical Writing Assessment section); however, meeting these minimum requirements does not guarantee admission.
-Waiver of a GMAT score will be considered for those who have passed the Uniform CPA exam prior to admission, who possess a graduate degree in a business (or related/equivalent) field (graduate business degrees must be earned from an AACSB-accredited institution), or who have significant, meaningful accounting-related or business-related work experience at the management level.
+Successful candidates generally have an undergraduate and accounting GPA of at least 3.0 and a GMAT score of at least 520 (including scoring at the 30th percentile or above on both the quantitative and verbal sections and at least a 4 on the Analytical Writing Assessment section) (or the equivalent GRE score); however, meeting these minimum requirements does not guarantee admission.
+Waiver of a GMAT/GRE score will be considered for those who have passed the Uniform CPA exam prior to admission, who possess a graduate degree in a business (or related/equivalent) field (graduate business degrees must be earned from an AACSB-accredited institution), or who have significant, meaningful accounting-related or business-related work experience at the management level.

 - Business finance (must be taken at a four-year institution)